gwpl/handy_scripts_misc/git-branches-graph.README.md

 ## How It Works

-1. **Branch Collection**: Gathers branch names from Git or user input
+1. **Branch Collection**: Gathers branch names from Git or user input (including tags if requested)
+2. **Name Resolution**: Resolves names to commits, handling branch/tag disambiguation
-2. **Ancestor Discovery**: Finds merge-base for each branch pair
+3. **Ancestor Discovery**: Finds merge-base for each branch pair
-3. **Graph Construction**: Builds directed edges from ancestors to descendants
+4. **Graph Construction**: Builds directed edges from ancestors to descendants
-4. **Transitive Reduction**: Removes redundant paths for cleaner visualization
+5. **Transitive Reduction**: Removes redundant paths for cleaner visualization (optional)
-5. **Output Generation**: Formats the graph in the requested format
+6. **Output Generation**: Formats the graph in the requested format

 ## Important Note about Multiple Branches on Same Commit